The Catholic Defender: You shall not covet your neighbor's goods.

 Do you have unholy thoughts about others?

 James 1:13-15 is very important to understand, "Let no one say when he is tempted, "I am tempted by God"; for God cannot be tempted with evil and he himself tempts no one; but each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin; and sin when it is full-grown brings forth death".
 We must guard against thoughts that are lustful and unholy.
 The thought itself is not a sin, but the preying upon it and yielding to is has caused many to fall.
 King David and Sampson both sinned seriously because they allowed themselves to dwell on unholy thoughts.
-Both examples give us all home in the forgiveness and mercy of God.
+Both examples should give us pause as we home in on the power of God's forgiveness and mercy .

 Do you want to destroy what others have, because you can’t have it?